-Virtual Spaces let you group or associate geospatial features in multiple spaces and present them as a single space.
+Virtual Spaces let you group or associate geospatial features in multiple Spaces and present them as a single Space.

-group acts as an alias, presenting multiple Data Hub spaces via a single space ID.
+group acts as an alias, presenting multiple Data Hub spaces via a single Space ID.

 associate merges feature properties from one Data Hub space into features in a second space based on feature ID matches.
 This allows you to import statistical data and merge it with pre-existing polygons on the fly.

 Use the CLI to calculate the area of a polygon or length of line and save it as a new property.
 Generate centroids of polygons.
-Create Voronoi polygons or Delaunay trianges from sets of points.
+Create Voronoi polygons or Delaunay triangles from sets of points.
 For more details, see the CLI documentation

 Hexbins are a data simplification method that makes it easier to visualize large datasets of point features at low zoom levels (continent, country, state/province).
 A series of hexagon grids are created and the points that fall inside each are counted and written to a new space, and statistics are calculated across the hexbin grid.

 These hexagons, their centroids, and their statistics can be quickly displayed in place of the raw data that might overwhelm a renderer.
 Default colors indicating relative "occupancy" are generated for convenience of display.